raek/gemurl/README.md

 ## Ideas for Future Improvements

 * Function to resolve relative URLs
-* Function to find the "capsule prefix" (host and port, but also /~user part if present)
 * Function to convert URLs to display form (decode percent and IDNA encoding)